LordHomie/Python-project-Web-SQL-/README.md

-# Python-project__Web-and-SQL
-Flask Project for parsing weather forecast using beautiful soup and SQLite3.
+# Flask Project for parsing weather forecast using beautiful soup and SQLite3.